In Association with Amazon.com

 (1965)

 Roman Polanski's classic centers around a beautiful repressed woman played by Catherine Denueve.
-When left alone in her sister's apartment, her paranoia leads to her mental instability and eventually to murder...
+When left alone in her sister's apartment, her paranoia leads to instability and eventually to murder...

 Polanski's first English language film, Repulsion remains one of the best horror films of the mind and is a fine example of the director's purely unique brand of psychological terror.

-Catherine Deneuve plays Carol Ledoux, a mentally deteriorating woman who is both attracted to and repelled by the idea of sex.
-Carol lives in a flat with her sister Helen (Yvonne Furneaux).
+Carol Ledoux (Denueve) is a mentally deteriorating woman who is both attracted to and repelled by the idea of sex.
+She lives in a London flat with her sister Helen (Yvonne Furneaux).

-Helen's boyfriend Michael (Ian Hendry) is a frequent visitor much to Carol's annoyance.
-There's a suitor in Carol's life named Colin (John Fraser), but she continuosly spurns his advances.
-One time when he kisses her, she runs off to brush her teeth and wash her mouth.
+Helen's boyfriend Michael (Ian Hendry) is a frequent visitor, much to Carol's annoyance.
+There's a suitor in Carol's life named Colin (John Fraser), but she continuously spurns his advances.
+One time when he kisses her, she runs off to brush her teeth and rinse.

 She fantasizes a phantom lover, even putting on lipstick in preparation, then imagines being brutally raped instead.
 As she gradually loses her mind, she sees images of the walls of the apartment cracking open, as well as hands reaching out to grab and fondle her.

 In the end, Helen and John return home from their vacation to find Carol in a catatonic state, a shell of her former self.
 A family photograph reveals that perhaps there were early signs pointing to her eventual mental state.
-She's posed with a slight maniacal look in her eyes.
-But the photo also reveals something else... the young girl is gazing at her father, perhaps revealing the true nature behind Carol's repulsion.
+She is posed with a slight maniacal look in her eyes.
+But the photo also reveals something else...the young girl is gazing at her father, perhaps revealing the true nature behind Carol's tortured self.

-Hunter: Polanski specialized in making films in which the main character is alienated by his or her surroundings and the people in their lives.
-Repulsion works because we are asked to identify with Carol.
-We see what she sees and we fear what she fears.
-Interestingly, it could very well be a silent film and still be as unsettling.
+The director's best films have involved stories in which the main character is alienated by his or her surroundings and the people in their lives.
+With Deneuve's Carol, we see what she sees and we fear what she fears.

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved